How to choose the right Japanese language school for you

 A note about school accreditation

 It’s important to be realistic about how intense you want your studies to be and how much effort you’re willing to put in.
-Schools get penalised for poor student behaviour, such as students who overstay their visa or who work more than the 28 hours they’re allowed on their student visa.
+Schools get penalized for poor student behavior, such as students who overstay their visa or who work more than the 28 hours they’re allowed on their student visa.

 They can lose their accreditation from the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 This means applying for that school can be much more complicated and involve more documentation than usual.